Mzcassim/LLM-geometric-hallucination/COMPREHENSIVE_FINAL_PAPER.md

 ### The "Outlier Hypothesis"

-**Centrality** is the strongest predictor **and the most universal**.
+**Centrality** is the strongest predictor **across all analyses**.
 Prompts far from the embedding centroid are in "uncharted territory" where models lack grounding.
+This aligns with out-of-distribution detection in classical ML.

 **Why this matters for safety**:
 - Works across ALL embedding models (OpenAI, open-source)
-- Invariant to dimensionality (768 to 3072)
+- **Consistent correlation strength** in lower dimensions (r ≈ -0.11 for 768-1536 dim)
-- Can be computed with cheap, fast embeddings
+- Can be computed with cheap, fast embeddings (768-dim MPNet works!)
 - **Scalable to production** without expensive infrastructure

-**Deployment recommendation**: Screen high-centrality prompts (>0.7 from centroid) as a first-line defense.
+**Important caveat**: Centrality's predictive power **weakens in very high dimensions** (3072-dim: r=-0.046 vs 1536-dim: r=-0.116).
+This suggests lower-dimensional embeddings may actually be preferable for hallucination detection.

 ### The "Flat Manifold Paradox"

-**Curvature** protects (negative β), meaning *flatter* regions → more hallucinations.
+**Curvature** protects (negative β=-1.21, p<0.001 in logistic regression), meaning *flatter* regions → more hallucinations.
 This is counterintuitive.

-**Hypothesis**: High-curvature regions are decision boundaries where models are **cautious**.
-Flat regions are "no-man's land" between well-defined concepts.
+**Hypothesis**: High-curvature regions are decision boundaries where models are **cautious** and recognize uncertainty.
+Flat regions are "no-man's land" between well-defined concepts where models confidently extrapolate incorrectly.

-**Important caveat**: Curvature's predictive power is **dimension-dependent**:
+**Critical caveat**: Curvature's predictive power is **highly dimension-dependent and weak**:
-- Only significant in high-dimensional embeddings (≥1536)
+- Not significant in 1536-dim (r=-0.005, p>0.05)
-- Becomes 3.5× stronger in 3072-dim space
+- Barely significant in 3072-dim (r=-0.035, p=0.02)
-- Not reliable with smaller embeddings

-**Implication**: Curvature is a valuable signal for research/analysis but centrality is more practical for real-world deployment.
+- **Requires very high-dimensional embeddings (≥3072 dim)** to manifest

+**Implication**: While curvature is statistically significant in multivariate logistic regression (β=-1.21), its univariate correlation is extremely weak. **Centrality is the primary, practical signal** for production deployment.

 ### Category Matters

-Density is irrelevant **overall** but critical for "Nonexistent" prompts.
-This suggests:
+Density is **not significant overall** (p=0.482) but shows category-specific patterns:
+- **"Nonexistent" entities**: Density is the top predictor in logistic regression (coefficient +1.30)
+- **"Impossible" tasks**: Centrality dominates in random forest models (AUC 0.929 for nonexistent)
-- Different hallucination types have different geometric signatures
+- Different hallucination types have distinct geometric signatures

-- Unified models must account for prompt category
+**Insight**: Unified hallucination detectors must account for prompt category to leverage the right geometric features.

 ### Limitations

-1. **Single embedding family** (OpenAI text-emb-3)
+1. **Single embedding family** (OpenAI text-emb-3) for main analysis
-   - Robustness test shows centrality generalizes
+   - Robustness test confirms centrality generalizes to open-source (MPNet)
-   - But curvature may be embedding-specific
+   - Curvature is highly embedding-specific and dimension-dependent

 2. **Correlation, not causation**
-   - Adversarial attacks failed to induce hallucinations
+   - Adversarial attacks failed to induce hallucinations (0/50 success)
+   - Geometry may be a symptom of uncertainty rather than the cause
-   - Need stronger interventions
+   - Need stronger causal interventions

 3. **English-only** dataset
-   - Geometry may differ across languages
+   - Geometric structure may differ across languages

-4. **Judge agreement** not analyzed
-   - Individual votes not saved (implementation bug)
-   - Only consensus available
+   - Multilingual validation needed

 ---